prathamesh-sonpatki/golang-challenge/_posts/2015-03-01-go-challenge1.md

 #### How to enter the Go Challenge?

 * Read the **Challenge Rules** below.
 By participating in this challenge, you agree to be bound by the Challenge Rules.
-* Create a zip of your Go source code and send the zip file to **gochallenge [at] joshsoftware.com before the 16th of the month**.
+* Create a zip of your Go source code and send the zip file to **gochallenge [at] joshsoftware.com before the 12th of the month**.
 No new solutions will be accepted after that.
 In the email mention **your full name, country of residence, and twitter id**.
 We will give your zip file to the evaluation team. **Note**: Avoid sharing your code with anyone else; if your solution becomes available to the general public it might impact evaluation of your submission.
-* On the 16th of the month at [6 am IST](http://www.worldtimeserver.com/convert_time_in_IN.aspx?y=2015&mo=3&d=16&h=6&mn=0), all the solutions will be thrown open for [everyone to see, comment upon and cast votes](https://groups.google.com/d/forum/go-challenge).
+* On the 13th of the month at [6 am IST](http://www.worldtimeserver.com/convert_time_in_IN.aspx?y=2015&mo=3&d=16&h=6&mn=0), all the solutions will be thrown open for [everyone to see, comment upon](https://groups.google.com/d/forum/go-challenge).

 #### How will the challenge be evaluated?